MadhavSahi/FullStack-JavaScript-2022-23/Projects-Sols/12 Dec Projects Sols - HTML,CSS/Project-6-Sol-Data_Analytics_Page/readme.md

 - Learnt about CSS Positions - Relative , Absolute and used them.
 - Learnt about CSS Selectors and how to use them to trigger elements.
 - Learnt how to use CSS Flexbox.
+- Learnt how to use Linear Gradient.
+- Learnt how to rotate a div and elements.
 - Explored about Flexbox parent and child properties.
 - Explored more about justify-content and align-items properties.
 - Learnt how to Blur background using backdrop-filter.